 Once you return to the trail, the climbing truly begins with Three Fingered Jack standing in your way.
 Keep an eye out for mountain goats as you walk around this oddly named mountain.

-Next up is Mt.
-Jefferson, which tends to take people by surprise.
+Next up is Mount Jefferson, which tends to take people by surprise.
 This large mountain stands out much more drastically here on the trail than it does where most people can see it from the interstate highway.
 You’ll climb up a good deal of its height until you reach a forested plateau called Jefferson Park.
 I don’t want to spoil this spot for you, but I will say that it is one of my favorite locations on the entire PCT.
 You’ll want to spend a night here.

-All that now stands in the way from your destination and an endless brunch buffet is Oregon’s own Mt.
-Hood.
+All that now stands in the way from your destination and an endless brunch buffet is Oregon’s own Mount Hood.
 Don’t miss the slightly off-trail spectacle of Little Crater Lake before you begin your mountain ascent, because once you start climbing there’s no turning back.

-Mt.
-Hood is a slippery, sandy beast to ascend.
+Mount Hood is a slippery, sandy beast to ascend.
 It’s not a dangerous hike, but it will be exhausting.
 Good thing Timberline Lodge is right next to the trail at the top of your climb — you’re going to want a drink when you’re done!

 From the lodge, you’ll be able to catch an awe-inspiring vista of all the Cascade peaks you just left behind in your wake.
-They’re all there, and all easily seen on a clear day from the timberline of Mt.
-Hood.
+They’re all there, and all easily seen on a clear day from the timberline of Mount Hood.

-Get Introspective: Crater Lake to Ashland (Callahan’s Lodge)
+3. Crater Lake to Ashland (Callahan’s Lodge)

 Distance: 103 miles